Romans 14

 Overall, while moderate wine consumption was a part of Jewish tradition and not inherently problematic, the emphasis in Paul’s message is on the communal impact of individual behaviors and the importance of supporting each other's spiritual wellbeing in the diverse body of the early Church.

-"Hast thou faith? have it to thyself before God.
-Happy is he that condemneth not himself in that thing which he alloweth."
+22 Do you have faith?
+Have it to yourself before God.
+Happy is he who does not condemn himself in what he approves.

 Key Elements of the Verse